survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 This is where managing issue tracking and pull requests well becomes vital.
 You should design a system for issues where you set them in a particular way.
 For example, each issue could gain a priority (0-4 for example), categorization (bug, feature request), and difficulty (0-3 for example).
 The labels you need depend on the type of the project and there's no one right answer on which labels to use.

-In GitHub pull requests may use labels as well.
 Most importantly it's a chance for you to apply reviews on code.
 That is your chance to discuss the implementation until it's in a satisfactory state.
 It's also a chance to grow new contributors to your project.
 They may even become maintainers one day and assume your position in the project.

 ## Designing a Support Model

 Once a project reaches certain scale, managing support becomes a problem.
 GitHub's issue tracker works up to a point.
-Sometimes bigger projects push questions to services like Stack Overflow.
+Sometimes bigger projects move the problem of support level questions to services like Stack Overflow.
 This is also where commercial support may be provided as there is no obligation to help free even if the code is freely available.

 One of the best ways to deal with support is to reduce the amount of support required through design and documentation.
 If certain part of software requires constant support, perhaps it could be re-designed in such way that it's easier to understand.
 Documentation can make it easier to understand the concepts behind the implementation and provide the needed knowledge to get most out of the design.